miguelfermin/acme/README.md

 `Cost per Item` is simply the cost of adding an item to the Plan.

-### Items
+### Products
-The system should have a pool of searchable Items that qualify for an available Plan.
+The system should have a pool of searchable Products that qualify for an available Plan.
 >There's no point in having items that cannot be added to any plan.

 ### Account